SomeCristi/kanbany_api/README.md

   To run the rake task that verifies that all factories used in the tests are valid: `rake factory_bot:lint`

 * API requests documentation is available here: https://documenter.getpostman.com/view/8329686/SzYgQEnB
+* Authentication
+\
+Is made by JWT tokens as this is an RESTful API.

 * Flow\
 A user with admin role must be created from the rails console.
 Users can be created via API calls but their default role will be `normal` and only an admin can change their role.\